yysun/git-tools/README.md

 ## Compile Source Code

 * Get source code: _git clone https://github.com/yysun/git-tools.git_
-* Open the solution and compile in Visual Studio 2017
+* Open the solution and compile it in Visual Studio 2017
 * Or checkout branch VS2019 and open the solution in Visual Studio 2019

 Pull requests are welcomed

 ## Change Logs

+### 5.0.0

+* Support Visual Studio 2022

 ### 3.0.0